-For some, rituals are seen as merely primitive mysticism or a corruption of the ‘true teaching’.
-This perspective sees ritual as superstition or lowly magic, and thus not truly Buddhist.
-Others cannot imagine a spiritual life without the richness and sacredness of ritual.
-For with it, one’s motivation and insight is enlivened: larger context for practice is unveiled.
-It may come as something of a shock to the reader that this course is designed for the former of those two perspectives: it’s not for the die-hard practitioners of devotion, but for those who think it irrelevant or even Un-Buddhist.
+For some, rituals are seen as merely superstition, or theatrics and thus not truly Buddhist.
+Others cannot imagine a spiritual life without the richness and sacredness of ritual and their impact on one’s motivation and insight.
+It may come as something of a shock that this course is designed for the former of those two perspectives: it’s not for the die-hard practitioners of devotion, but for those who think it irrelevant or even Un-Buddhist.

 In this six week course you will meet a purposefully rational approach to ritual in the hopes of demystifying some aspects and hopefully opening one up to deeper mysteries upon which to reflect.

 The retreat offered at the end of this course will provide the opportunity for participant to practice and embody the teaching.

 |23 September||What are Buddhist Ritual?
 What are the chains that must be broken?|

 |30 September||How much am I prepared to give?
 To what do I bow down?|